 Superior weapons gain a +1 bonus to accuracy and damage and a +25% bonus to durability.
 Superior weapons are generally only available on special request, and cost 12 times the base cost.
 They have a Craft TN 6 higher than the base.

 Masterwork weapons gain a +1 bonus to accuracy and damage, a +50% bonus to durability, and a +1 bonus to speed class.
 Masterwork weapons must be specially requested and cost 25 times the base cost.
 They have a Craft TN 10 higher than the base.

 There is a wide variety of armor available to choose from.
 In reality, these armors come from many different time periods and cultures, but they are condensed here into a single list.
 In most cases, the best armor is the strongest you can afford and carry without weighing you down; however, some armors are stiff enough to hamper movement regardless of their weights.
 The pros and cons of each armor type will have to be weighed to make the best choice for your situation.

-Each armor has a series of threshold ratings corresponding to wound levels.
-You add your armor's thresholds to your corresponding wound thresholds against standard attacks.
+Each armor has a set of threshold ratings that are added to your base thresholds against damage from standard attacks.
 Certain special attacks (specified in their descriptions) ignore armor.